 Alternative to the Oase Vacuums...

-If both the Oase vacuums on this list are too expensive, then the PondXpert Cleanopond is a decent alternative that's cheap, easy to use and relatively powerful.
-It features an auto-discharge system (using a single container design), two year guarantee and it can clean to a maximum depth of 2 metres.
+If both the Oase vacuums on this list are too expensive, then the PondHero Sludge Muncher is a decent alternative that's cheap, easy to use and relatively powerful.
+It comes with three tools, including crevice and wide attachments, and can clean to a maximum depth of 2 metres.
 It's probably not as good as the Oase Pondomatic, but it's no slouch either.

 - Power: 1400W